Civilian Conservation Corps: Work classifications

-Minorities
+African American people

-Because of the power of conservative Solid South white Democrats in Congress, who insisted on racial segregation, most New Deal programs were racially segregated; blacks and whites rarely worked alongside each other.
-At this time, all the states of the South had passed legislation imposing racial segregation and, since the turn of the century, laws and constitutional provisions that disenfranchised most blacks; they were excluded from formal politics.
-Because of discrimination by white officials at the local and state levels, blacks in the South did not receive as many benefits as whites from New Deal programs.
+Because of the power of conservative Solid South white Democrats in Congress, who insisted on racial segregation, most New Deal programs were racially segregated; African American and white people rarely worked alongside each other.
+At this time, all the states of the South had passed legislation imposing racial segregation and, since the turn of the century, laws and constitutional provisions that disenfranchised most African Americans; they were excluded from formal politics.
+Because of discrimination by white officials at the local and state levels, African Americans in the South did not receive as many benefits as white people from New Deal programs.

 In the first few weeks of operation, CCC camps in the North were integrated.
 By July 1935, however, all camps in the United States were segregated.
 Enrollment peaked at the end of 1935, when there were 500,000 men in 2,600 camps in operation in every state.
 All received equal pay and housing.
 Black leaders lobbied to secure leadership roles.
 Adult white men held the major leadership roles in all the camps.
-Director Fechner refused to appoint black adults to any supervisory positions except that of education director in the all-black camps.
+Director Fechner refused to appoint Black adults to any supervisory positions except that of education director in the all-Black camps.